Capture of USS Chesapeake: Issuing a challenge

-Captain Lawrence did not in fact receive Broke's letter and, according to author Ian W. Toll, it would not have made the slightest difference; Lawrence intended to sail USS Chesapeake at the first day of favourable weather.
+Captain Lawrence did not receive Broke's letter.
+According to Ian W. Toll, he had already decided to leave harbour at the first favourable weather.
 The fact that it was not in his nation's interests at this point in the war to be challenging British frigates seems to have not entered into his reasoning.
 When USS President had slipped out of harbor, it was to embark on a commerce-raiding mission, which was deemed in the U.S. national interest.
 Half of the officers and up to one quarter of the crew were new to the ship.
-In the short time, he was in command of the Chesapeake, Lawrence had twice exercised his crew at the great guns, walking the decks and personally supervising the drill.
+In the short time he was in command of the Chesapeake, Lawrence had twice exercised his crew at the great guns, walking the decks and personally supervising the drill.
 He also instigated a signal, a bugle call, to call on his crew to board an enemy vessel.
 Unfortunately the only crew member able to produce a note on the bugle was a "dull-witted" 'loblolly boy' (surgeon's assistant) called William Brown.
 Lawrence believed that he would win the battle and wrote two quick notes, one to the Secretary of the Navy pronouncing his intentions, and another to his brother in-law asking him to look after Lawrence's wife and children in event of his death.

 Bostonians and their neighbours anticipated great results from the celebrated Lawrence and his crew.
 Local authorities reserved a space at the docks in expectation of accommodating the captured British man-of-war.
 Also plans were set in motion for a gala victory banquet.
 As the American warship moved down the harbour, citizens raced to vantage points to witness the fight.
 Crowds gathered on available heights from Lynn to Malden and from Cohasset to Scituate.
 A diarist likened the Salem crowds to swarms of bees.
 The more daring took to boats to follow the Chesapeake.
 A Boston newspaper reported the bay being covered with civilian craft of all kinds.